Question: What is Heart intelligence?

 There are also many independent studies conducted at various universities and research centers that can be found in our Research Library.

 Question: In which scientific journals are your research studies reviewed or published?

-Answer: HeartMath studies and research have been reviewed and published in many peer-reviewed scientific journals and a wide range of other publications spanning many disciplines.
-Here is a link to many of those studies and publications, followed by some examples.
-Heartmath research/publications.
+Answer: HeartMath studies and research have been reviewed and published in many peer-reviewed scientific journals.
+Here is a link to a lot of those publications: HeartMath research/publications.

 Question: Has HeartMath created any music?
 Have you done any music research?